phase2/grunt-drupal-tasks/docs/index.md

 # Grunt Drupal Tasks

-TEST This project brings the tooling energy of the Node.js and Grunt communities together with best practices in Drupal development to accelerate Drupal 7 and Drupal 8 development.
+This project brings the tooling energy of the Node.js and Grunt communities together with best practices in Drupal development to accelerate Drupal 7 and Drupal 8 development.